 Currently, Mozambique is only awaiting local Ethics clearance to undertake the two studies.
 Resources are available from in country to implement the studies once ethics clearance has been obtained.
-In addition to the two OR studies, Mozambique is also participating in the assessment of training needs for TB management under the Southern Africa Tuberculosis and Health Systems (SATBHSS) project.
-The protocol for the training needs assessment is undergoing incountry ethics review and the implementation timelines for data collection and validation will be made once the ethics clearance is granted.
-In the meantime, the National TB Program (NTP) is working on preparatory procedures and compiling the email lists which will be used to send the survey link to speed up the process.
+In addition to the two OR studies, Mozambique is also participating in the nent of training needs for TB ement under the Southern Tuberculosis and Health is (SATBHSS) project.
+The ol for the training assessment is undergoing inethics review and the ientation timelines for data on and validation will be made ie ethics clearance is granted.
+In heantime, the National TB m (NTP) is working on atory procedures and compiling hail lists which will be used to he survey link to speed up the process.
 The training needs assessment for TB management are important to ascertain the specific skills that are required to address some of the major emerging issues that are possibly retarding the progress towards the control of the TB burden.

 Mozambique is also planning for the pilot of the client satisfaction survey and the narrative on how the tool will be introduced has been developed.

 The pilot will initially be introduced in 27 districts where the project is being implemented and the main (secondary) health facility in each district will be purposively sampled.
 The client satisfaction survey tool will be tasked with coordinating cross-border interventions in line with existing structures.
 Malawi and Zambia will co-Chair the Cross-Border Committee and have developed a work plan for joint activities in 2018 based on three themes;